Review: Age of Decadence

 Similar to games like Fallout 3 and Skyrim, the game is decided largely on the choices you make.
 Dialogue in this game is key and the way you interact with every NPC around you does change the way the game plays.
 There are also multiple endings to Age of Decadence, so if you are a completionist like I am, then you’ll have to play through a few times to get the whole story.

-I’d absolutely recommend Age of Decadence to any RPG fan and maybe even to our casual gamers … but beware, you will die—a lot—and you will have to play as a few different characters before you finally start to make some progress through the game.
-The playtime and game content alone make Age of Decadence easily worth the $29.99 that it’s selling for on Steam.
+I’d absolutely recommend Age of Decadence to any RPG fan and maybe even to our casual gamers… but beware, you will die—a lot—and you will have to play as a few different characters before you finally start to make some progress through the game.
+The playtime and game content alone make Age of Decadence easily worth what it’s selling for on Steam.
 Age of Decadence is definitely up there with some of my other favorite RPG titles.